Philippians Devotional Commentary

 Philippians 3:1

-Joy was much on Paul's heart as he wrote his letter to the saints in Philippi, despite the fact that he himself was being held as a prisoner in chains.
-He did not allow the circumstances of his life to affect his joy in the Lord.
+Joy was much on Paul's heart as he wrote his letter to the saints in Philippi, and despite the fact that he himself was being held as a prisoner in chains, he did not allow the circumstances of his life to affect his joy in the Lord.
 And as he neared the end of this epistle of encouragement to his brothers in Christ, he repeatedly called each one of us to rejoice in the Lord - to be joyful in God our Saviour - to delight ourselves in Christ our Lord.

 read more...